All Episodes

 Stay tuned in.

-I want to welcome our next guest to system update.
+I want to welcome our next guest to System Update.

 Ron Hira is an associate professor in the Department of Political Science at Howard University.

-Prior to joining Howard, Ron served on the faculty of Rochester Institute of Technology, and he's really the preeminent expert on outsourcing.
+Ron is also a research associate with the Economic Policy Institute in Washington, D.C.
+Prior to joining Howard.
+Ron served on the faculty of Rochester Institute of Technology, and he's really the preeminent expert on outsourcing.

-Uh Ron, thanks so much for joining the show.
+Ron, thanks so much for joining the show.

-Thanks, Lee for uh inviting me.
+Thanks, Lee, for inviting me.

 Yeah, we've spoken in the past.

-Uh the politics seemed to keep shifting.
+The politics seemed to keep shifting.

-Um there seemed to be a moment in the beginning of this Trump administration where on social media you had a uh an explosion of of anger around H1B's um it seemed to be kind of a misreading of one of the Trump advisor's tweets,
+There seemed to be a moment in the beginning of this Trump administration where on social media, you had an explosion of anger around H-1Bs.

-but there was a very genuine concern that hey, um will Trump return to his first uh administration prop promises uh around H1Bs when he was first running for president in 2016, he was saying, okay, this is a foreign worker program that claims to be about um meeting high skilled uh demand in the US economy.
+It seemed to be kind of a misreading of one of the Trump advisor's tweets, but there was a very genuine concern that, hey, will Trump return to his first administration promises around H-1Bs when he was first running for president in 2016?

-But here are example after example of big corporations uh bringing in uh these these foreign workers to undercut American jobs, uh and in some cases American workers were forced to train their foreign replacements.
+But here are example after example of big corporations bringing in these foreign workers to undercut American jobs.

-This is something that Trump commented on, said this is a terrible program that we need to end.
+This is something that Trump commented on, said, this is a terrible program that we need to end.

-Um he did not end it in his first administration.
+He did not end it in his first administration.

-There was a question of whether he would reform it in this administration, and and really there's a push and pull uh between Elon Musk and some of these other kind of Silicon Valley uh supporters of the president and the more populist wing of the MAGA movement who have demanded kind of an American-first economic policy agenda.
+And really, there was a push and pull between Elon Musk and some of these other kind of Silicon Valley supporters of the president and the more populist wing of the MAGA movement who have demanded kind of an American first economic policy agenda.

 Where do you think this is going?

-Yeah, it's it's really hard to read.
+Yes, it's really hard to read.

-Um, as as Trump is wont to do, uh, he kind of jumps on multiple sides of an issue, maybe not even just two sides, but multiple sides, and he changes uh his tune uh as time goes on.
+As Trump is wont to do, he kind of jumps on multiple sides of an issue, maybe not even just two sides, but multiple sides.

-So he's been confirmed he's in a position to do something, and that's uh important because things can be done uh administratively by the executive branch without Congress, uh, if they want to.
+And that's important because things can be done administratively by the executive branch without Congress if they want to.

 And we saw some of that go on in the first Trump administration.